ofux/Digger-Documentation/README.md

 ## Troubleshooting

+#### When I dig the terrain, a hole appear but the cave mesh seems invisible
+Make sure your terrain has at least one layer properly defined (with a texture).
+If you have several terrains, make sure they share the same layers as Digger will only get layers that are common to all terrains.

 #### When I dig for the first time, it works, but as soon as I dig again, bad things happen!
 Disable Burst Compilation from the Burst menu.
 Restart Unity, and try digging again.
 If this fixes your issue, it means Burst is doing something wrong on your platform.